easyuxd/seedsigner-design-system/README.md

 _Like items should be clustered for enhanced discoverability._

 **Navigational groupings should:**
-- Meet customer expectation (mental model)
+- Meet user expectations (mental model)
 - Consist of like items
 - Adhere to cognitive load best practices
 - Not have too many (or too few) items in a category